 Ref.
-Question Policy Principles T1 Recommended evacuation strategy for this building is Answer Finding/Observation Stay Put Fire action notices displayed are the standard Berneslai Homes versions that describe a policy that aligns more with a 'Stay-Safe' policy, which is considered by most housing providers to be more appropriate and the assessor supports this.
+Question Policy Principles T1 Recommended evacuation strategy for this building is Answer Finding/Observati Finding/Observation Stay Put There are no fire a There are no fire action notices displayed in the common areas.
+Action/Recommendation Priority Due Date Display a copy of the standard Berneslai Homes fire action notice in the careas that describes the 'Stay-Safe' policy in force.
+Note, this is considered most housing providers to be more appropriate than 'Stay-Put'.
+Medium 13/Feb/2023